rails/rails/guides/source/getting_started.md

 We've covered the "CR" part of CRUD.
 Now let's focus on the "U" part, updating posts.

-The first step we'll take is adding a +edit+ action to +posts_controller+.
+The first step we'll take is adding a `edit` action to `posts_controller`.

-Start by adding a route to +config/routes.rb+:
+Start by adding a route to `config/routes.rb`:

 ```ruby
 get "posts/:id/edit" => "posts#edit"